TimiMakkonen/console-minesweeper/README.md

 * Improve HELP menu.
 * Edit input system overall.
 * Add an option to add mines by percentage, not by quantity.
+* Add an option to choose between 'normal' and 'condensed' grid.
+* Change solution screen.
+(Does not properly work with large grids atm.)